 AP.7 Research Policies

 All work with live vertebrate animals, whether for research, teaching, or testing, must be approved by the Institutional Animal Care and Use Committee (IACUC) prior to initiation of the work.
 All use of animals at Mason must be carried out under the supervision of a faculty member who is qualified and experienced in the work being conducted and assumes responsibility for legal and ethical conduct.
-Further information and submission forms can be found at the Research Development, Integrity and Assurance office.
+Further information and submission forms can be found at the Office of Research Integrity & Assurance .

 George Mason University is committed to the highest standards of ethical research and scholarship.
 All faculty, staff, and students are responsible for conducting research and scholarship in an ethical manner.
 The university has developed a comprehensive policy and procedures to address allegations of misconduct: University Policy 4007.